Spring 2026 Course Syllabus

 Internship Handbook Components

-The Internship Handbook includes:
+The Internship Handbook includes the following required documents:

 • Weekly Hourly Log